 I did some grocery shopping, went to the bank and bumped into three women that I had met up the mountain.
 They mentioned that the Australian guy, Adrian Lake, had stayed with them all the way down the mountain and helped them by shining his torch when theirs had failed.

 I returned to the motel and packed up before heading to the Town Hall and whilst waiting for the bus to arrive I wrote some postcards to post home.
 A man sat down beside me.
 He said he was a born again Christian and a Jew and that he was a Prophet.
 He said things happen when he is around.
 He also went on to say that he once killed people for a living and that he was once one of America’s top agents.
 Lucky me, I always get the good ones to sit next to!!

-I had two bus rides before I was dropped off at Lee Vining where I had to hitch hike over the mountain via the Tioga Pass, Tuolumne Meadow and into the Yosemite Valley.
-There were no buses going over the range to Yosemite.
-It didn’t take me long before a Japanese guy on holiday stopped and gave me a lift straight to the Yosemite Valley.
+I had two bus rides before I was dropped off at Lee Vining where I had to walk hitch hike over the mountain via the Tioga Pass, Tuolumne Meadow and into the Yosemite Valley.
+There were no buses going over the range to Yosemite so I walked to the Tioga Pass Road and it didn’t take me long before a Japanese guy on holiday stopped and gave me a lift straight to the Yosemite Valley.
 I was lucky.
 The last time I crossed the mountain was by bike and it was snowing.
 It was much warmer this time and it was a pleasure to be able to look out the car window and watch the scenery go by.

 Arriving back at Yosemite wasn’t quite as romantic as arriving the first time but it was still very special.
 There were a lot less people as many of the campsite and tourist shops had closed down for the season.
 I camped at Sunny Side camp site again where there were still lots of climbers attempting El Capitan.
 My climb had finished, it was now time for a cycle ride.